iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 	* Transforming the data to make it usable.
 	* Loading the data to tables within our database

-Let's create a new file in [source_data/scripts/](../source_data/scripts/) called `build_tables.sql`.
+Let's create a new file in [source_data/scripts/](../source_data/scripts/) and name it `build_tables.sql`.

-Before we can transform the data, we must get it into the database.
+Before we can transform the data, we must get the data into the database.
 Let's create a script that will consistantly build and rebuild our schema and tables.
-We will use the country.csv to create the countries table.
+We will use the `countries.csv` to create the countries table.

 ```sql
 -- We must insure that our data is properly organized.
 Let's create a schema